Retirement Plan Eligibility

 - A nonresident alien described in Section 410(b)(3)(C) of the IRC; and

 - Newly hired faculty who are not highly compensated and who are eligible to participate in the Vanderbilt University New Faculty Plan.

 The following categories of University employees are eligible to participate in the Plan by making voluntary elective deferrals after the employee commences employment with the University, but they are not eligible to receive University Matching Contributions.:

 - Employees who have not attained age twenty-one (21);

 - Employees in a collective bargaining unit who participate in a union-sponsored plan;

-- Employees in Vanderbilt Temporary Services or the temporary nurse registry staff;
+- Employees in Vanderbilt Temporary Services;

 - Part-time faculty members (except those designated as “full-status, partial-load”);